egruel/drupal8-graphql-server/README.md

-# Drupal 8 graphql blog public API
+# Drupal 8 graphQL blog public API

 This site exposes a public API to test graphql with Drupal 8.
 This is simple fictive blog using "article" content type.
 Each article has a main image and tags.
 You can use it for free with your favorite front-end library.